How?

 Purpose: Try, This, Try That (T4) - fail fast, be brave!

-Application in Digital Innovation: Iterating takes you back through any other previous stages and ensures that a mindset of continuous improvement is adopted and where moving fast does not mean breaking things, but every stakeholder fully engaged.
+Application in AI-powered Innovation: Iterating takes you back through any other previous stages and ensures that a mindset of continuous improvement is adopted and where moving fast does not mean breaking things, but every stakeholder fully engaged.

 Stage 7.
 Implement

-Purpose: Finalising the No-Code Platform and launching it.
+Purpose: Finalising the solution and launching it.